Yasmani Grandal Player Props: White Sox vs. Dodgers

 Yasmani Grandal At The Plate

-- Grandal has reached base via a hit in 28 games this year (of 54 played), and had multiple hits in 13 of those games.
+- Grandal has picked up a hit in 29 of 55 games this season, with multiple hits 14 times.

-- He has scored a run in 12 games this year, with multiple runs three times.
+- He has scored in 21.8% of his games this season, with two or more runs scored in 5.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.